andrey-yudin-7/CypressAPIFramework/README.md

 <img src="cypress/support/readmeImages/interception2.png">

-To generate our own response so we can mock it up we are using cy.intercept() method with the path: '/posts', after clicking on element with the /posts href we'll spy on that call using cy.wait, after that we can work on verifying the response.
+To generate our own response so we can mock it up we are using cy.intercept() method with the path: '/posts', after clicking on element with the /posts href we'll spy on that call using cy.wait(), after that we can work on the response verification.

 To create a mock we need to return a static response as { totalpost: 5, name: 'mockup' } through intercept method: